tisnik/presentations/docs/coffee-talks/notation_apl.md

 * during his work for IBM (yes, IBM!) it was translater into aprogramming language
 * in 1979, Iverson received the Turing Award for his work on APL
 * "A shocking brevity"
+* "It is a lot easier to find your errors in four lines of code than in four hundred."

 ---